Supporting healthy growth, gut comfort and enhanced protection

-Alpha-lactalbumin is rich in essential and conditionally essential amino acids and is the dominant protein in human milk, comprising 25-35% of the total protein content.
+Alpha-lactalbumin is rich in essential amino acids and is the most abundant protein in human milk, comprising approx. 25% of the total protein content.
 We have two alpha-lactalbumin enriched products in our infant portfolio.
-These are marketed as Lacprodan® ALPHA-10 and Lacprodan® ALPHA-20 and can support gastrointestinal health and protect against intestinal infections.
+These are marketed as Lacprodan® ALPHA-10 and Lacprodan® ALPHA-20 and can be used within the areas of humanisation, gastrointestinal health, low-protein and comfort formulations.

-Several infant clinical studies have demonstrated that an alpha-lactalbumin enriched infant formula reduces feeding-related gastrointestinal events in a manner similar to breastfeeding.
-In regards to comfort formulations, alpha-lactalbumin enriched infant formulas is better accepted and tolerated by the infants than a conventional infant formula.
-Alpha-lactalbumin has also been shown to reduce gastrointestinal problems, such as constipation, reflux, and vomiting.
-Finally, it prevents E. coli induced diarrhea, as demonstrated in an infant rhesus monkey trial and has a bifidogenic effect.
+Several clinical and pre-clinical studies have investigated the benefit of alpha-lactalbumin in early nutrition.
+It has been shown that alpha-lactalbumin reduces feeding-related gastrointestinal events such as abdominal pain, constipation, vomiting and regurgitation resulting in a gastrointestinal tolerance similar to breastfed infants.
+With regard to comfort formulations, alpha-lactalbumin enriched infant formula has been shown to be better accepted and tolerated by infants than a conventional infant formula.
+Alpha-lactalbumin has also been shown to prevent E. coli-induced diarrhea, as demonstrated in an infant rhesus monkey trial.
+Finally infant formula enriched with alpha-lactalbumin, often also reduced in protein, are shown to support healthy growth of the infants.

 - Protects against intestinal infections